-For details of the procedures for appointment and removal of directors of the Issuer, see "Description of Share Capital-Articles of Association-Appointment of Directors".
+For details of the procedures for appointment and removal of directors of the Issuer, see "Description of Share Capital-Articles of Association-Appointment, rotation and removal of Directors".

 TCS Bank

 The current structure of corporate governance at TCS Bank is described below.